nebulab/playbook/how-we-work/meetings.html.md

 ---

 Communicating via Slack is our bread and butter, but sometimes a synchronous meeting is needed.
-Throughout the years we have built some best practices that help us make our meetings as effective as possible.
+We have built some best practices throughout the years that help us make our meetings as effective as possible.

-For our meetings, we use [Fellow](http://fellow.app), an app that gives us all the tools we need to run effective meetings: it manages the agenda, the notes and any todos that arise from the meeting.
+For our meetings, we use [Fellow](http://fellow.app), an app that gives us all the tools we need to run effective meetings: it manages the agenda, the notes, and any todos that arise from the meeting.
 Everyone in the company has an account - if you don't have one already, ping @mettiu to get invited!
 While Fellow is best used for recurring meetings, it also works well for one-offs.

 ## Organization of the meeting

 - **Don't be afraid to say no.** We are all afraid of missing out on important things.
-However, if you are invited to a meeting but you think that there is no reason for you to be there, don't be afraid to ask what contribution you could make or what benefit you could get from it.
+However, if you are invited to a meeting but think that there is no reason for you to be there, don't be afraid to ask what contribution you could make or what benefit you could get from it.
 If nobody can answer you, your presence is probably not required.